bryantwells/rr25/_pages/narrowcast.md

 ### Part 4: Final (Week 7)

 During our last class, we'll do a round of sharing work and general reflections, about ~5–10min per person.
+Add your audio and image files, and text blocks or files to the class [Arena](https://www.are.na/radio-radius/radio-radius-narrowcast).

 #### If you’ve finished your narrowcast:
-- Share a breif recording, describe the experience of transmission / reception.
+- Share a brief recording, visual documentation, and describe the experience of transmission/reception.

 #### If you’ve built partway or have a concept:
 - Share what you’re working towards.
 You can share sketches, reference, progress or a project description/outline.